lancedb/documentation/docs/src/embeddings/understanding_embeddings.md

 ??? question "Are vectors and embeddings the same thing?"

-    When we say “vectors” we mean - **list of numbers** that **represents the data**.
+    When we say "vectors" we mean - **list of numbers** that **represents the data**.
-    When we say “embeddings” we mean - **list of numbers** that **capture important details and relationships**.
+    When we say "embeddings" we mean - **list of numbers** that **capture important details and relationships**.

-    Although the terms are often used interchangeably, “embeddings” highlight how the data is represented with meaning and structure, while “vector” simply refers to the numerical form of that representation.
+    Although the terms are often used interchangeably, "embeddings" highlight how the data is represented with meaning and structure, while "vector" simply refers to the numerical form of that representation.

 ## Embedding vs Indexing